-This PACKED bundle of materials for Brave New World by Aldous Huxley includes 10 awesome Literary Analysis activities on Author's Purpose, Characterization, Sensory Language, Figurative Language, Tone and Mood, Irony, Point of View, Finding Supporting Quotations, Using Context Clues, Analyzing Style, and a Technology Research Project!
+Brave New World Novel Study Literary Analysis Bundle includes 10 awesome Literary Analysis activities on Author's Purpose, Characterization, Sensory Language, Figurative Language, Tone and Mood, Irony, Point of View, Finding Supporting Quotations, Using Context Clues, Analyzing Style, and a Technology Research Project!
 Help students DIG DEEPER into the novel while practicing essential Common Core skills of literary analysis with these handy activities for each chapter!
 Answer Keys included.
 Includes both PRINTABLE and DIGITAL VERSIONS for Distance Learning and In-Person Classrooms!

 - Chapters 1-3: 3-page activity on Author's Purpose, as students identify the possible reasons Huxley included particular references in the novel and what message Huxley may have wanted to reveal in the reading

 - Chapters 4-6: 4-page activity on Characterization, having students complete a graphic organizer, digging deeper into the social castes, as well as finding examples of direct and indirect characterization, making inferences on the effect on the story.

 - Chapters 4-6: 2-page activity on Sensory Language, having students explain the effect of sensory imagery on understanding and appreciation of the novel

 - Chapters 7-9: 2-page activity on Tone and Mood, as students identify the tone of passages, explaining the effect on understanding and appreciation of the text

 - Chapters 7-9: 2-page activity completing a graphic organizer identifying and explaining Figurative Language of the novel